ykl7/scimcp/README.md

 ### Current Repo status

 Currently the repo contains Fastmcp powered agentic frame work for material science research.
 The repo contains two main category of tools, General tools(Google scholar, semantic scholar, arxiv and wikipedia) and 103 Material science tools.
 Both the tools are connected via FastMCP to smolagent library wrapped LLM.
-Finally, the output includes, a complete information on meta data of requested domain research papers.
+Finally, the output includes, a complete information on meta data of requested domain research papers and questions.

 ### Server.py